 The resolution, that was passed unanimously 11 September 2008, emphasises that transparency and accountability should be embraced and promoted by all its member states.

-This EITI Report covers Azerbaijan's extractive sector in 2005.
-It was published in December 2005.
+This EITI Report covers Ghana's extractive sector in 2005.
+It was published in April 2008.

 This EITI Report covers Gabon's extractive sector in 2006.
 It was published in March 2008.

 Removing a Roadblock to Development: Transparency International Mobilizes Coalitions Against Corruption

 The author of the article is Peter Eigen, former Chair of the Extractive Industries Transparency Initiative.
 He is also the founder of Transparency International and the chair of its Advisory Council.

 In lieu of an abstract, this is the article's first paragraph:

 Brandtzæg, Pöyry, Wenping, Nwoke, Eriksson and Agbu, Research Report 2008-014

 This report is authored by researchers from the Nigerian Institute of International Affairs (NIIA), the Chinese Academy of Social Sciences (CASS) and Econ Pöyry (Econ).
 The purpose of this report is to present Chinese and Norwegian government and company perspectives on risks associated with operating in Nigeria, with a focus on the petroleum sector.